If you live in Wisconsin, you know it’s tick season.

 The best way to prevent Lyme disease is to avoid tick bites.

 To prevent tick bites, treat your shoes and clothing with Permethrin insect repellent a few days before you venture into the woods or fields.
 As ticks crawl on the treated material, they die.

 Do not spray Permethrin directly on the skin.
 Permethrin can also be fatal for cats, so use it carefully and follow the instructions.

 Use tick repellent containing up to 30 percent DEET or Picaridin to repel ticks.
 Read the directions before you spray the repellent on your skin.

 If you go outside, stay on hiking trails.
 Avoid walking off the trail or in areas with tall grass.

-Put your clothes in the dryer on high heat for at least 10 minutes to kill any ticks hiding in the fabric.
+Put your clothes in the dryer.
+Run the dryer on high heat for at least 10 minutes to kill any ticks hiding in the fabric.

-If you have pets that accompany you into the woods, make sure they are on tick repellent medication or wear a tick collar.
+If you have pets accompanying you into the woods, make sure they are on tick-repellent medication or wear a tick collar.
 Ticks can catch a ride into your home on your pets.
 Check your pets for ticks after every outdoor outing.

 If you experience Lyme disease symptoms, contact your health care provider or orthopedic specialist.

 For prevention tips or more information about Lyme Disease, visit Lymedisease.org.